Generalized Asymptotic Limit Theory and Inference for Isotonic Regression: Discussion

+In this paper, we have significantly expanded the known collection of limiting distributions for isotonic regression.
+In a random design setting with independent observations, we have obtained the limiting distributions for isotonic LSE under a variety of local behavior assumptions on the underlying regression function.
+Furthermore, we studied the properties of the limiting distributions such as continuity, symmetry, and the median, and provided a simple sufficient condition for symmetry.
+With the help of such conditions, we constructed asymptotically valid adaptive confidence intervals for the isotonic regression function at a point $x_0$.
+To our knowledge, this is the first such uniformly valid confidence interval that does not even require the existence of a limiting distribution.
 There are several interesting future venues to explore.
 Firstly, the set of possible limiting distributions obtained in this paper can be further expanded by relaxing the assumptions on the distribution of the covariates.
 This can be done by allowing the density of the covariates at the point of interest to be zero but restricting the local behavior of the distribution function.
 Secondly, we focused on the case of univariate isotonic regression in this paper.
-Two ways the setting can be generalized is by considering either multivariate isotonic regression problems or other shape-constrained problems including $k$-monotonicty~\citep{guntuboyina2015global} or both.
+Two ways the setting can be generalized is by considering either multivariate isotonic regression problems or other shape-constrained problems including $k$-monotonicity~\citep{guntuboyina2015global} or both.
 At present, it is not obvious how either of these would evolve because, for the multivariate case, the LSE is not minimax optimal and an optimal block min-max estimator is more suitable, but the limiting distributions are no longer defined in terms of $\slGCM$~\citep{deng2020isotonic,deng2021confidence} and for other shape-constraints the limiting distribution involves more complicated functions of Brownian motion, such as the ``invelope'' function for convex regression~\citep{ghosal2017univariate}.
 More importantly, the technical tools to understand the distribution of random variables defined via optimization problems involving Brownian motion are not well-developed.
 Another interesting direction would be to understand the unimodality of the $\slGCM$ distribution.
 From the plots of the limiting distribution in our examples, we conjecture that unimodality at zero holds true for the $\slGCM$ for any non-negative strongly convex drift function which is zero at zero.
 This would allow us to use unimodal HulC from~\cite{kuchibhotla2021hulc} for asymptotically valid inference.